tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 For mutual authentication, the overhead of the handshake is as follows:

-* Record Layer: 4 bytes (1 cleartext and one encrypted record in each direction).
+* Record Layer: 4 bytes (1 cleartext and one encrypted record in each direction)
 * Handshake Layer: 20 bytes (10 messages; could be 18 bytes if EE is omitted.)
 * ClientHello: 8